howdyai/botkit/readme-glip.md

 # Botkit and Glip

-Botkit is designed to ease the process of designing and running useful, creative bots that live inside [Slack](http://slack.com), [Facebook Messenger](http://facebook.com), [Twilio IP Messaging](https://www.twilio.com/docs/api/ip-messaging), [Microsoft Bot Framework](https://botframework.com), [Glip](https://glip.com) and other messaging platforms.
+Botkit is designed to ease the process of designing and running useful, creative bots that live inside [Glip](https://glip.com).

 Built in to [Botkit](https://howdy.ai/botkit/) are a comprehensive set of features and tools to deal with [Glip](https://botframework.com), allowing developers to build interactive bots and applications that send and receive messages just like real humans.